 The College has implemented the 'Better Payment Practice Code'.
 As such, we aim to pay suppliers within the agreed credit terms and deal with all disputes and complaints as quickly as possible.
-The proportion of year-end creditors to the aggregate invoiced amounts during the academic year was 0.60% (2019-20 - 3.58%).
+The proportion of year-end creditors to the aggregate invoiced amounts during the academic year was 5.15% (2020-21 - 0.60%), with the increase due to the timing of invoices at the year end.
 The College did not pay any interest on late payments as defined under the Late Payment of Commercial Debts (Interest) Act 1998.